timothybrown/BSEC-Conduit/readme.md

 `pip3 install python-systemd paho.mqtt`

 ## Installation
-In this example we'll be installing into `/opt/bsec` with the user `homeassistant` on a recent Debian based distro (Raspbian/Hassbian):
+In this example we'll be installing into a Python venv located at `/opt/bsec` with the user `pi` on a recent Debian based distro (Raspbian/Hassbian).
+You can use any location and user you want, just make sure they are a member of the `i2c` group.
 - `sudo mkdir /opt/bsec` Create the directory.
-- `sudo chown homeassistant:homeassistant /opt/bsec` Change permissions on the directory.
+- `sudo chown pi:pi /opt/bsec` Change permissions on the directory.
-- `sudo -u homeassistant -H -s` Login as the user.
-- `git clone https://github.com/timothybrown/BSEC-Conduit.git /opt/bsec` Clone the repo into our new directory.
+- `sudo -u pi git clone https://github.com/timothybrown/BSEC-Conduit.git /opt/bsec` Clone the repo into our new directory.
+- `sudo -u pi python3 -m venv /opt/bsec` Create our venv.
 - `cd /opt/bsec` Change into the directory.
+- `sudo -u pi pip3 install systemd-python paho-mqtt` Install required Python modules.
 - `sudo python3 install.py` Run the installer.
-- `nano bsec-conduit.ini` Edit the config section at the top of the file.
+- `sudo -u pi nano bsec-conduit.ini` Edit the config section at the top of the file.
 Use `CTRL-X` to save.
 - `sudo systemctl start bsec-conduit.service; journalctl -f -u bsec-conduit.service` Start the program and open the log file.

 ## Usage